Searches

 Grouped Summary Options

 Grouped View provides a way to summarise search results by grouping records using selected fields.
 This can assist users when reviewing larger datasets by providing a higher-level view without requiring them to export the results first.
+There are some fields not available, but most are included.

 Users can switch between the standard List View and Grouped View at the top of the search screen.
 Once Grouped View is selected, the required columns can be set up and the grouped results displayed.
 Grouped searches can also be saved, printed, or exported for reporting.
+Grouped searches are not available to add to the Dasbhboard at this stage.

 Saved searches and Dashboard items